MLHale/nebraska-gencyber/teachers/containers/README.md

 [Docker hub](https://hub.docker.com) is a registry of images from authoritative sources and individual users

-- By default the `latest` image is downloaded.
+- By default, the `latest` image is downloaded.
 This label is called a Tag
 - Other tags allows downloading specific versions or those shared by other users

 Let’s check locally available images and note their sizes.